x0xr00t/sl0ppy-Nullify-LUA/README.md

 * server2022

 # Legal disclaimer
-I am not resposible for u, using it on non authorized systems
+I am not responsible for u, using it on non authorized systems

 # ~x0xr00t~